Bikepacking Advice for Solo Female Cycling

 As a general rule, when given a choice between the quiet, scenic route, and a busy highway, I will choose the busier roads every time.
 More dust, more traffic, more noise, more safety.

 That night, the only other guests occupying the hut next to mine were robbed at gunpoint by three men I had seen hanging around earlier.
-I have never felt more helpless than that moment, knowing there was nothing I could do to call for help.
+I have never felt more helpless than at that moment, knowing there was nothing I could do to call for help.
 Fortunately, the thieves never came to my door.
 It may be that my top tip served me well that night.
-I was working the filthy hobo look when I wheeled up asking for a room, they hardly gave me a second glance.
+I was working the filthy hobo look when I wheeled up asking for a room and they hardly gave me a second glance.
 Or it may have been the three stray beach dogs sat in front of my door growling and barking.
 The canines, at least, did not seem to mind my smell.

 When it comes to smell, there are times when humans and animals are not so different.
 Animals smell fear, and so can humans.
 I read somewhere that, when facing a wild animal, you should make yourself as big as possible to scare them off.
 The same trick could apply to humans and forms the basis of my next tip.